kwazinkosi/SourceDemo-UI-Testing-Framework/README.md

 - **Test Data:** Located in the src/test/resources/data/ directory.
 - **Config Files:** Configuration files like config.properties are located in the SourceDemo/ directory.

 To change or modify test data, you can edit the excel document named test_data.xlsx.
-To change or modify config data you can edit the config.properties file├── ├──
+To change or modify config data you can edit the config.properties file.
+To run tests seletively and have control over how the suite is executed, you can modify the source_demo.xml file

 ### Logging
 Logging is managed by LoggingManager, which outputs logs to both the console and a file in the logs/ directory.